NadimGhaznavi/ai/pages/flappy-bird.md

 The effect of the change is tempered by the *learning rate* and is typically very small, e.g. 0.01 or 0.001.

-*DQN Target Formula* is defined as follows.
+the *DQN Target Formula* is defined as follows.

 If new state is terminal i.e. the game is over: